8 Ways to Build Self-Discipline in Your Life

 6. Make Use of Technology

-Technology makes people flighty—they can always check Facebook or Twitter or reblog something on Tumblr, not to mention playing games and texting friends.
+Technology makes people flighty—they can always check Facebook or Twitter or Instagram, not to mention playing games and texting friends.
 But there are also technological tools that can help you build self-discipline.

 Additionally, you can set timers that limit the amount of time you spend playing a game, or on your favorite time-wasting website.
-Take advantage of these tools.
-You can use one that tracks your time to give you an idea of how you spend your time and then work from there to lower the number of hours you spend wasting time.
+You can use one that tracks your time to give you an idea of how you spend it and then work from there to lower the number of hours you spend being unproductive.

 If your goal is a fit lifestyle with a healthy weight, regular exercise, serious walking, and a restful sleep each night, trackers exist to help you.
 Fitbit, for example, helps you track all of this.
 While you need to record some of the data, Fitbit connects with other devices to automatically capture, as one example of its capabilities, your weight from a synchronized scale.